mapcomm/mapping.community-carto_install_doc/README.md

 127.0.0.1   localhost.lan carto.mapping.community
 ```

-Create /etc/carto so we can edit all the config files here here
+Create /etc/carto so we can edit all the config files in here
 ```
 sudo mkdir /etc/carto
 cd /etc/carto